Beijing 2022: Monobob makes Olympic debut, with an impact on female bobsledding | DW | 12.02.2022

 "It's kind of like driving a little tiny sports car versus a bigger truck," the two-time gold medalist said.
 "It feels and reacts very differently so you just need to be aware and work on the switching from one event to the other within a day."

 Though there is more sliding around, that doesn't mean there are more accidents than other bobsled events.
-Monobobs are easier to turn, according to Humphries, which makes it easier to recover from a mistake.
+Monobobs are easier to turn, Humphries said, which makes it easier to recover from a mistake.

 Unlike other bobsled disciplines, all monobob competitors are competing on pretty much the same sled.
 They all must weigh at least 162 kilograms (357 pounds) without the driver and no more than 247 kilograms (545 pounds) with the driver.
 That has not only leveled the playing field, Meyers Taylor said, but has allowed more countries to participate.